7 Critical Errors to Avoid When Selling Your Business in California

 Reasons to Safeguard Every Aspect of the Transaction

 Buyers assess not only the performance of a business but also its readiness for transition.
-A fully prepared seller demonstrates control over liabilities, compliance, and operational continuity, which signals that the perceived risk is reduced.
+A thoroughly prepared seller demonstrates control over liabilities, compliance, and operational continuity, which signals that the perceived risk is reduced.
 When sellers overlook process-level discipline, buyers often adjust pricing assumptions to account for uncertainty, even when the business itself appears profitable.

 Tips on Maintaining Control of Your Exit